 A woman, clothed with the sun, moon under her feet, crown of stars, bears a child to rule the nations.
 Mary.
 Then a red, seven-headed dragon wants to devour the child.
 Herod?
 Or Rome (city of seven hills)?
 Herod is certainly Rome’s functionary.
 Sadly, this text never gets read in Lutheran churches.
 Using it allows you to use an unused text, gives you an opportunity to teach people how to read John’s Revelation, and helps you clarify the power dynamics in this text.

 Perhaps this is a time to talk about our relationship to civil authority, or to the power structures of the day.
-With all the demonstrations that have been taking place, when is it appropriate to challenge civil authority?
-A few years ago there was an execution of 132 children at a school in Peshawar, Pakistan.
-Herod’s execution order does not sound so far-fetched.
-It still happens today.
-In our own country, there have been over 200 school shootings since 20 children were killed at Sandy Hook Elementary.
+When is it appropriate to challenge civil authority?
+A few years ago I recall the execution of 132 children at a school in Peshawar Pakistan.
+Boko Haram is still active in Nigeria, kidnapping children and forcing them to marry.
+Herod’s execution order is not so far fetched.
+It is, sadly, our world.
+With all the shootings we have seen here in the U.S. its close to home.
+Since 20 children were killed at Sandy Hook Elementary there have been hundreds more school shootings.
 Perhaps this is a Sunday to pray for children everywhere.
-Children trafficked.
-Children in danger.
-Children and their families running for their lives.
-Refugees, most of whom are children.

 The night is still dark